Ultrawipf/OpenFFBoard_wiki/Pinouts-and-peripherals.md

 Use first address (A0,A1,A2 = LOW) for first PCF in chain, second address for second one (if >8 buttons) and so on.

+This mode can be used as well by other microcontrollers responding with 8 bits of button states for 7b addresses 0x20 to 0x27.

 ### PWM mode

 PWM pins are on TIM1